SkqLiiiao/SkqLiiiao.github.io/source/_posts/Mordern-Family-Season-1.md

 **to deal with (a problem, disagreement, etc.) in order to improve or repair a relationship**

 He is going to try to *patch things up* with his girlfriend.

+## E06

+1. I just think it's a little **over the top**.

+**too extreme and not suitable, or demanding too much attention or effort, especially in an uncontrolled way**

+I thought the decorations are way over the top.

+2. You need to **loosen up** and have fun.

+**to start to feel less embarrassed and to become more relaxed when you are with other people, or to make someone feel like this**

+ He seemed quite nervous at the beginning, but he soon loosened up.

+3. I made a **judgement call**.

+**a decision someone has to make using their own ideas and opinions **

+Do we go by plane or train to the conference? - It's a judgement call.

+5. I'm not sure you can **keep up with** this conversation.

+**to do whatever is necessary to stay level or equal with someone or something**

+Wages are failing to keep up with inflation.

+6. We **dodged a bullet** on this.

+**To have a narrow escape; to avoid injury, disaster, or some other undesirable situation.**

+I really dodged a bullet when my exam was postponed to next week, as I hadn't studied for it at all.

+7. because I kept the whole gay things very **under wraps**.

+**secret**

+They tried to keep the report under wraps.

+8. How long are you gonna **beat yourself up** over one mistake?

+**to blame or criticize yourself, usually in a way that is unfair or unnecessary**

+If you fail, don't beat yourself up; just try again.